vapor/blog/Content/posts/how-we-do-vapor-releases.md

 ---
 # How we approach releases at Vapor

-I've had some interesting conversations recently at why we do releases the way we do in Vapor so thought it would be worth sharing.
+I've had some interesting conversations recently about why we do releases the way we do in Vapor, and I thought it would be worth sharing some of the details.

 ## Vapor Releases